giovannialayan/gios-tower-defense/README.md

 # gios-tower-defense

-To run the game go to the "build" folder and run "simple tower defense.exe".
+To play the game go to the "all builds" folder and download the most recent version.

 To look at the code go to "Assets/Scripts"